wasmi-labs/wasmi/README.md

   <img src="./resources/wasmi-logo.png" width="100" height="100">
 </p>

-Wasmi is an efficient and lightweight WebAssembly interpreter for embedded systems.
+Wasmi is an efficient and lightweight WebAssembly interpreter with a focus on constrained and embedded systems.

-At Parity we use Wasmi in the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk) as the execution engine that runs WebAssembly based smart contracts.
-Moreover, Wasmi is itself compiled to WebAssembly and executed inside of the [Wasmtime] sandbox for enhanced security.
+Parity uses Wasmi in the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk) as the execution engine that runs WebAssembly based smart contracts.
+For extra security Wasmi is itself compiled to WebAssembly and executed inside of the [Wasmtime] sandbox.

 [Wasmtime]: https://github.com/bytecodealliance/wasmtime